STATE DEPARTMENT OF EDUCATION

 The State Department of Education is directed by the State Superintendent of Schools who executes policy and enforces regulations adopted by the State Board of Education.

-The State Superintendent of Schools serves on the Governor's Executive Council, the Governor's Council on the Chesapeake Bay (Governor's Chesapeake Bay Cabinet), the Children's Cabinet, and chairs the School Safety Subcabinet and the Superintendent's Family Engagement Council.
-The State Superintendent also co-chairs the Pathways in Technology Early College High (P-TECH) Schools Stakeholder Work Group, and the Project Green Classrooms Initiative.
+The State Superintendent of Schools serves on the Governor's Executive Council, the Children's Cabinet, and chairs the School Safety Subcabinet and the Superintendent's Family Engagement Council.
+The State Superintendent also co-chairs the Pathways in Technology Early College High (P-TECH) Schools Stakeholder Work Group, and the Maryland Outdoor Learning Partnership.

-As a member, the State Superintendent serves on the Advisory Stakeholder Group on Autism-Related Needs; the Behavioral Health Advisory Council; the Cannabis Public Health Advisory Council; the State Child Fatality Review Team; the State Children's Environmental Health and Protection Advisory Council; the Commission on Climate Change; the Maryland Consortium on Coordinated Community Supports; the Coronavirus Response Team; the Correctional Education Council; the Interagency Disabilities Board; the Work Group on English Language Learners in Public Schools; the Equitech Growth Commission; the Governor's Family Violence Council; the Financial Education and Capability Commission; the Maryland Green Purchasing Committee; the State Advisory Council on Health and Wellness; the Governor's Interagency Heroin and Opioid Coordinating Council; the Governor's Commission on Hispanic Affairs; the Interagency Council on Homelessness; the State Coordinating Committee on Human Services Transportation; Statewide Advisory Commission on Immuninizations; the Juvenile Services Education Board; the Maryland Longitudinal Data Systems Center Governing Board; the Commission to Study Mental and Behavioral Health in Maryland; the Council on Open Data; the Governor's P-20 Leadership Council of Maryland; the Procurement Improvement Council; the Maryland Public Broadcasting Commission; the Maryland Council on Advancement of School-Based Health Centers; the Governor's Commission on Service and Volunteerism; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Interagency Committee on Specialized Transportation; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; the State Traumatic Brain Injury Advisory Board; the Governor's Workforce Development Board; the Advisory Council on Workforce Shortage; the Youth Apprenticeship Advisory Council; and the Interagency Transition Council for Youth with Disabilities.
+As a member, the State Superintendent serves on the Advisory Stakeholder Group on Autism-Related Needs; the Behavioral Health Advisory Council; the Cannabis Public Health Advisory Council; the State Child Fatality Review Team; the State Children's Environmental Health and Protection Advisory Council; the Commission on Climate Change; the Maryland Consortium on Coordinated Community Supports; the Correctional Education Council; the Interagency Disabilities Board; the Work Group on English Language Learners in Public Schools; the Equitech Growth Commission; the Governor's Family Violence Council; the Financial Education and Capability Commission; the Maryland Green Purchasing Committee; the State Advisory Council on Health and Wellness; the Governor's Interagency Heroin and Opioid Coordinating Council; the Governor's Commission on Hispanic Affairs; the Interagency Council on Homelessness; the State Coordinating Committee on Human Services Transportation; Statewide Advisory Commission on Immuninizations; the Juvenile Services Education Board; the Maryland Longitudinal Data Systems Center Governing Board; the Commission to Study Mental and Behavioral Health in Maryland; the Maryland Military Installation Council; the Council on Open Data; the Governor's P-20 Leadership Council of Maryland; the Procurement Improvement Council; the Maryland Public Broadcasting Commission; the Maryland Council on Advancement of School-Based Health Centers; the Governor's Commission on Service and Volunteerism; the Interdepartmental Advisory Committee on Small, Minority, and Women Business Affairs; the Interagency Committee on Specialized Transportation; the Maryland Commission on Suicide Prevention; the Commission on Trauma-Informed Care; the State Traumatic Brain Injury Advisory Board; the Two-Generation Family Economic Security Commission; the Governor's Workforce Development Board; the Advisory Council on Workforce Shortage; and the Youth Apprenticeship Advisory Council.
 In addition, the State Superintendent is a member of two councils related to interstate agencies: the Maryland Education Council (Education Commission of the States), and the Maryland State Council on Educational Opportunity for Military Children (Interstate Commission on Educational Opportunity for Military Children).

 Appointed by the Board to a four-year term, the State Superintendent of Schools serves as the Board's secretary-treasurer (Code Education Article, secs.
 2-301 through 2-303).

 Under the State Superintendent of Schools are three deputy superintendents.
-They are responsible for Finance and Administration, School Effectiveness, and Teaching and Learning.
+They are responsible for Accountability, Finance and Operations, and Teaching and Learning.
 In addition, the Superintendent directly oversees two offices: Audit, and Government Relations.

 The Superintendent is assisted by nine advisory boards.
 They include the State Early Childhood Advisory Council; the Work Group on English Language Learners in Public Schools, the Every Student Succeeds Act (ESSA) Stakeholder Committee; the Superintendent's Family Engagement Council; the Fine Arts Education Advisory Panel; the Maryland State Advisory Council for Gifted and Talented Education; the Advisory Council on Health and Physical Education; and the Pathways in Technology Early College High (P-TECH) Schools Stakeholder Work Group.